 EPIDEMIOLOGY — Cholera is vastly underreported, and precise measurements of the morbidity and mortality attributable to V. cholerae infection are lacking.
 However, there are an estimated 3 million cases of diarrheal illness and approximately 100,000 deaths worldwide caused by V. cholerae annually .

 Global distribution — Cholera primarily affects resource-limited settings where there is inadequate access to clean water sources.
 Cholera is endemic in approximately 50 countries (defined as having reported cholera cases in at least three of the five past years), mostly in Africa and Asia (figure 1).
 In addition, epidemics due to V. cholerae have occurred throughout Africa, Asia, the Middle East, South and Central America, and the Caribbean, and can be particularly extensive .
-As an example, the strain implicated in the 2010 outbreak in Haiti has been subsequently associated with outbreaks in the neighboring countries of Dominican Republic, Cuba, and Mexico .
-In 2012, almost half of the cases of cholera reported to the World Health Organization occurred in the Americas (mainly Haiti).
+As an example, the strain implicated in the 2010 outbreak in Haiti was subsequently associated with outbreaks in the neighboring countries of Dominican Republic, Cuba, and Mexico .

 Cases in resource-rich settings are generally imported from travel to endemic or epidemic settings .